-What PPE is required by school nurses who are assessing a student or staff member reporting COVID-like symptoms?
+32. What PPE is required by school nurses who are assessing a student or staff member reporting COVID-like symptoms?
+(Updated 10/27/2020)

+If the nurse is screening a sick individual, it will be safest for them to be wearing a fit-tested N95 mask, eye protection with face shield or goggles, gown, and gloves.
 When performing clinical evaluation of a sick individual, school nurses will use enhanced droplet and contact transmission-based precautions.
 Staff performing this evaluation should use appropriate personal protective equipment (PPE) including: